-Provision service shall provide API for these operations.
+Provision service provides API for these operations.

 Provision service shall be implemented in technology selected in Self-Service UI and run Boto/Python scripts as well environment templates.

+There are three type of containers:

+Initial environment - edge node, bucket (data bucket + management bucket), role with policy)

+Analytical tool – one machine with applied existing subnet and role/policy

+Computational template (EMR) – EMR, reuses existing subnet, roles/policy

+The following table illustrates API for each type of template where (+) means that method is implemented and (-) means method is not implemented: